mstratiev/numab/README.md

-# numab
+# Numab
-npm package for parsing string numbers
+Number abbreviation or for short **Numab** is a simple module for parsing string numbers.

 ## Installation